TYPES OF MICROWAVE

 Shopping for a microwave can be overwhelming.
 While some promise to have enough features for you to cook a roast dinner, others are simpler with only a microwave function.
 If you’re looking to learn more about your options, you’re in the right place.

 Solo microwaves offer the most basic cooking functions.
 They microwave your food using radio waves, heating it up quickly and evenly.
 But, a solo model doesn’t offer grilling or convection cooking.

-If you don’t feel you would benefit from these functions, a standard solo microwave is a simple budget option.
-There’s plenty of choices available and they usually have defrost functions too.
-Surprisingly, the phrase ‘microwave oven’ doesn’t necessarily mean the microwave has an oven function.
+If you feel you wouldn’t benefit from these added functions, a standard solo microwave is the best option for you.
+There are plenty of choices available, and they usually have defrost functions too.
 Lots of solo models are listed by retailers as microwave ovens.
+Surprisingly, the phrase ‘microwave oven’ doesn’t necessarily mean it has an oven function.

-This gives you the option to brown and crisp food, either independently or after microwaving (with multi-stage cooking).
-You’ll usually receive metal racks to raise your food up to the grilling elements, which are situated in the roof of the microwave.
+A microwave with a grill is the same as a solo model, but with the addition of a grill.
+This gives you the option to brown and crisp food, either separately or after microwaving (with multi-stage cooking).
+But they are often less powerful than conventional grills, so your food may dry out.
+Metal racks are usually included to raise your food up to the grilling elements, which are located in the roof of the microwave.

 There are two different types of grills – quartz and radiant.
 Quartz grills heat up in seconds and are available on high-end microwaves.
 They are often combined with a turntable for even results.
 Radiant grills tend to be a little more powerful but take around five minutes to heat up.